K0T3R/Make-Media-Neutral/README.md

 # Make-Media-Neutral
-This has browser plugins to highlight biases in internet media.
+This has browser plugins to highlight biases in online media.

 Fellow developers!
 Please add style changes to existing websites to reveal hidden biass in online media!